jaredgorski/arpx/README.md

 When our profile is loaded and executed with Arpx, the following happens:

 1. Task 1 begins.
 Process `bar` is executed and successfully exits.
-2. Because `bar` exited successfully, the Arpx runtime executes process `baz`.
+2. Because `bar` exited successfully, the Arpx runtime executes `baz`.
 This concludes task 1.
 3. Task 2 begins.
 Processes `bar`, `baz`, and `qux` are spawned simultaneously in separate threads.
 4. `bar`, `baz`, and `qux` all exit successfully.
 This concludes task 2.
 5. Task 3 begins.
 Process `bar` is spawned and the log monitor `quux` is spawned alongside it, receiving its output and storing it in a buffer.
-6. `bar` logs "bar" to stdout and `quux` receives it, running its `test` script against the text. `test` exits successfully, so the Arpx runtime executes `quux`'s `ontrigger` action, also called `quux`.
+6. `bar` logs "bar" to stdout and `quux` receives it, running its `test` script against the text. `test` exits successfully, so the Arpx runtime executes `quux`'s `ontrigger` action, which is a process also named `quux`.
 7. Process `quux` is executed and successfully exits.
 This is the end of the Arpx runtime.

 ## Using the CLI